chopmo/rasmusrn.github.io/_posts/2015-07-07-determinism-and-fixed-point-math.markdown

 A couple of months ago I got the idea that my game would be much better if you control a group of characters instead of just one.
 I decided I had to give it a try.

 For technical reasons this meant I would have to use the socalled *lockstep* network synchronization technique.
 Most RTS games uses it because it lets you synchronize hundreds (if not thousands) of entities over the internet.
 It is awesome, actually.
 With the regular *authoritative server model*, the game server simulates the game and send state updates to clients.
 This becomes infeasible if you have many entities.
-However, with the lockstep technique, each client simulates the entire game themself so the server doesn't have to send state updates.
+However, with the lockstep technique each client simulates the entire game themself so the server does not have to send state updates.

 But it comes at a price: your game state simulation must be 100% deterministic down to the very last bit.
 Even the tiniest differences would accumulate over time and cause problems.
 Unfortunately, achieving full cross platform determinism is not easy.